 During the Civil War in the middle of the 17th century, the Irvings supported the Royalists and anti-Presbyterians.

-The next notable historical mention is of the birth of Paulus Aemilius Irving in 1714 at Bonshaw.
-He entered the Army and in 1759 at the rank of Colonel was in charge of 15th Regiment of Foot under General Wolfe during the capture of the Heights of Abraham at Quebec.
+The next notable historical mention is of the birth of Colonel Paulus Aemilius Irving in 1714 at Bonshaw, he entered the Army and in 1759 was i/c of 15th Regiment of Foot under General Wolfe during the capture of the Heights of Abraham at Quebec.
 He later became Governor of the Province of Quebec.
 His son, General Sir Paulus Aemilius Irving was created “Baronet of Woodhouse and Robgill”; the title became extinct in 1852 with the death of the third baronet.

 In 1765, William Irving of Bonshaw entailed the estate.
 In 1770, he built the new mansion which now forms the main living quarters.
-He died two years later leaving an only son, John Robert, a minor at six years of age.
+He died two years later leaving an only son, a minor at six years of age.

 John Robert studied law and in 1793 was admitted to the Faculty of Advocates where he was taught by Alexander Irving, Lord Newton, of the Irvings of Newton (a cadet branch of the Irvines of Drum) who was Professor of Civil Law at Edinburgh University from 1800-1826.
 By the time he died in 1839, having led a colourful life, the Bonshaw estate was in decline.
 He left two daughters, from one the Winter-Irvings (Australia) are descended.
 His successor, the Reverend John Irving, disentailed the estate in 1853 and on his death Robert Nasmyth Irving (1827-1894) succeeded to the estate but wasted most of his life away from Bonshaw, leaving it heavily mortgaged; he died in 1894, unmarried and with substantial debts.
 It is he who is regarded by Colonel J.B.
 Irving in his book as “the traitor” and referred to in his book by his initials “RNI”.

 Having succeeded to the Bonshaw estate on the death of his father in 1925, and his mother died the following year, Captain Sir R.B.
 Irving devoted much of his time at Bonshaw in preserving the estate.
 He died in 1954 without issue and his successor and next “heir at law” was Commander G. R. I. Irving RN (1895-1970).